ttadano/alamode/docs/source/almdir/inputalm.rst

 .. _alm_lmodel:

-* LMODEL-tag : Choise of the linear model used for estimating force constants
+* LMODEL-tag : Choice of the linear model used for estimating force constants

  =================================== ==========================
    "least-squares", "LS", "OLS",  1    Ordinary least square